Longest minimal length partitions: Introduction

-\item Once the shortest partition $SP(\Omega, \bo c)$ is identified, the bounding set $\Omega$ needs to be \emph{modified} in order to increase the objective function $PL(\Omega,\bo c)$.
-In order to find a suitable \emph{ascent direction} classical results related to the shape derivative will be used \cite{delfour-zolesio, henrot-pierre-english}. \item The family of star-shaped domains is parametrized using radial functions, and radial functions are discretized by considering truncation of the associated Fourier series.
+\item Once the shortest partition $SP(\Omega, \bo c)$ is identified, the bounding set $\Omega$ needs to be \emph{modified} in order to increase the objective function $PI(\Omega,\bo c)$.
+In order to find a suitable \emph{ascent direction} classical results related to the shape derivative are used \cite{delfour-zolesio, henrot-pierre-english}. \item The family of star-shaped domains (which includes convex shapes) is parametrized using radial functions.
+Moreover, radial functions are discretized by considering truncations of the associated Fourier series.
 Using the shape derivative it is possible to compute the gradient of the objective function with respect to the discretization parameters.
 Once the gradient is known, an optimization algorithm is used in order to search for solutions of \eqref{eq:longest_shortest_fence} and \eqref{eq:longest_shortest_partition}.
 The choice of the optimization algorithm is also an important factor since the computation of $SP(\Omega,\bo c)$ is highly sensitive to local minima.
 Moreover, when changing $\Omega$ following a perturbation field found using a shape derivative argument, the configuration of the optimal partition might change.
 The chosen algorithm is a gradient flow with variable step size. \end{itemize}

 Minimal length partitioning algorithms presented in \cite{oudet} or \cite{bogosel_oudet_manifolds} use random initializations.
 While this illustrates the flexibility of Modica-Mortola type algorithms and the ability of the algorithm to avoid many local minima, choosing random initializations leads to longer computation times required for the optimization algorithm.
 A classical idea is to use Voronoi diagrams as initializations.
 However, these Voronoi diagrams should consist of cells which verify the area constraints $|\omega_i|=c_i$.
 In the literature, the notion of \emph{capacity-constrained Voronoi diagrams} is employed and results in this direction can be found in \cite{capacity-constrained-discrete}, \cite{capacity-constrained-continuous} and \cite{xin2016}.
 In this work we propose a new way of computing capacity-constrained Voronoi diagrams by explicitly computing the gradients of the areas of the Voronoi cells with respect to variations in the Voronoi points.
 The gradient of the perimeters of the Voronoi cells is also computed, which allows the search of capacity-constrained Voronoi diagrams with minimal length.